 Scope and Contents

-concerns all aspects of the shipping business in New York and South America, mining interests in Peru and Chile, the railroad
+correspondence concerns all aspects of the shipping business in New York and South America, mining interests in Peru and Chile,

-in Costa Rica, the inter-ocean canal planned for Nicaragua, and political interests throughout Central and South America.
+the railroad in Costa Rica, the inter-ocean canal planned for Nicaragua, and political interests throughout Central and South

+America.
 There are letter books, correspondence, and scrapbooks of clippings for all aspects of W.R.
 Grace's career.
-There are minute
+There

-books and other documents for more than 50 subsidiary companies owned by W.R.
+are minute books and other documents for more than 50 subsidiary companies owned by W.R.
 Grace & Co. or by family members.
-The papers

-reels of motion picture film about the Grace Co.
+are also 20 reels of motion picture film about the Grace Co.
 South American interests in the 1950s.
-This wide-ranging collection of correspondence,
+This wide-ranging collection